What is your credit history?

 You can submit disputes over the phone or in writing with TransUnion or Equifax directly.
 Each credit reporting agency has its own dispute process and if you see an error on one report (for example, Equifax), you’ll want to check your credit history with the other reporting agency as well in case you need to file a dispute with both bureaus.

 Both credit reporting agencies also offer fraud alert services that can help you detect fraudulent activity on your reports in the future.
+They may charge you a fee and ask you to prove your identity.

 Bottom line